 Theme park thrills in Lake Garda

 Who knew one of Italy’s most beautiful destinations also had so much fun and excitement in store?
 In between Lake Garda’s charming waterside towns is Gardaland – Italy’s answer to Thorpe Park.
-Really little ones will enjoy everything from the Kung Fu Panda Academy (new for 2016) to the Ice Age 4D experience, while big kids (and adults) can ride the Jungle Rapids and Mammut rollercoaster.
+Really little ones will enjoy everything from the Kung Fu Panda Academy to the Ice Age 4D experience, while big kids (and adults) can ride the Jungle Rapids and Mammut rollercoaster.
 The brave will not want to miss the Oblivion: The Black Hole!
 A fall from a dizzying height is involved!

 For the full experience, why not take it one step further and stay in the resort?
 Located just a short 800 metres from the park, the Gardaland Hotel takes on a New England vibe, with rooms themed for princess and pirate lovers.
 At the heart of the hotel (and of your children by the end of the trip) is the Blue Lagoon.
 This hulking swimming pool stretches across 3,000 square metres and has something for the whole family, including a children’s section and hydro-massage area.